Mark Greene: Character background

 Mark Greene, an only child, was raised by his mother, Ruth (portrayed by Bonnie Bartlett), and father, David (portrayed by John Cullum).
 David Greene served in the United States Navy, and thus the family moved frequently and lived all over the country, including Jacksonville, Florida, Norfolk, Virginia, Corpus Christi, Texas, Washington D.C., Kings Bay, Georgia, and Hawaii, where they spent three years, David's longest assignment.
 Greene had a difficult relationship with his father; as a youth he rebelled to upset his father and he set goals different from what he believed his father wanted.
-He felt his father favored his Navy career over his family, only to learn in adulthood that David turned down a promotional track to Admiralship to come home and help Greene deal with a bully.
+He felt his father favored his Navy career over his family, only to learn in adulthood that David turned down a promotional track to admiral to come home and help Greene deal with a bully.
 The family's time spent in Hawaii was the most memorable for Greene and he attempted to recreate this with his daughter Rachel during the last few weeks of his life.

 During high school Greene developed a romantic relationship with Jennifer, who would go on to become his first wife.
 Their daughter, Rachel, was born shortly after they married.
 During medical school he met and befriended future colleague Doug Ross.
 Greene completed his internship and residency in the Emergency Department of County General Hospital in Chicago, Illinois, and then became Chief Resident of the Emergency Department.
 Greene developed close friendships with Susan Lewis and Carol Hathaway, and continued his friendship with Ross.
 Greene's marriage to Jennifer is strained by his workload and by her decision to complete law school, which monopolizes much of her time.